lrduncan/ticket-scrape/README.md

-# Web scraper for stock checking
+# Web scraper for checking in stock status

 TODO